BlogGuides & TipsPractical Information

 Top

-• Avoid ice in drinks at unvetted cafés
+• No ice in drinks at unverified cafés

 • Eat at busy, well-reviewed local restaurants

-• Peel fruit yourself; avoid pre-cut street fruit
+• Peel your own fruit; avoid pre-cut street portions

 • Pack oral rehydration sachets just in case

-• Use sunscreen — Morocco’s UV index is high
+• Sunscreen SPF 50+ — Morocco’s UV is intense

-• Stay hydrated in desert and mountain zones
+• Stay well-hydrated in desert and mountain zones

-• Carry a basic first-aid kit for remote areas
+• Basic first-aid kit for any remote area travel

 🩺 No Vaccinations Required — But Recommended

 No vaccinations are officially required to enter Morocco.
-Most travel health authorities recommend being up to date on routine immunisations, and some suggest Hepatitis A and typhoid boosters for extended or rural travel.
-Always consult your GP or travel clinic before departure.
+Most travel health authorities recommend being current on routine immunisations; Hepatitis A and typhoid boosters are often advised for extended stays or rural travel.
+Consult your GP or travel clinic at least four to six weeks before departure.

 🕌